Reviews & First Drives

 A Lineage Under Pressure

-By the time the Z32-generation 300ZX wound down production in 1996 in Japan (2000 for other markets), the car had drifted far from its roots.
+By the time the Z32-generation 300ZX wound down production in 1996 in the United States (2000 in Japan), the car had drifted far from its roots.
 The twin-turbocharged version produced a genuine 300 hp and posted impressive performance numbers, but it had grown heavy, complex, and expensive.
-The entry-level price had climbed well above what the 240Z's original buyers could recognise as attainable.
+The entry-level price had climbed well above what the 240Z's original buyers could recognize as attainable.
 Sales declined, and Nissan eventually shelved the model entirely.

 The gap between 2000 and 2002 left the Z-car faithful wondering whether the nameplate had simply run its course.